GlubEUW/PSI/readme.md

 The user can set up an account which will store and track their game data (match history, win/loss ratio in certain games, longest win/lose streak).
 They will also be able to view their stats, change their name or password.

 - **Game data**
-Game data will be collected and stored in a database for each game (games played, play time, games won / lost/ winrate).
+Game data will be collected and stored in a database for each game (games played, play time, games won/lost/winrate).
 Tournament sessions will require more data to be stored (participants, number of rounds played, play time, tournament placements, game data for each separate round).
+Data about each turn played during a match will be saved to be able to watch match replay.

 - **Leaderboard**
 A leaderboard ranking users with the most wins (or highest winrate percentage), updated live.